Skip to main content

 Settle the shape, then expand.

-Pick the ministry whose cross-agency questions are most urgent — typically Health, Statistics, or Finance — and run a focused engagement: one ministry connected, one canonical sub-graph live, one set of decision briefs in production.
+Pick the ministry whose cross-agency questions are most urgent — typically Health, Statistics, or Finance — and run a focused engagement: one ministry connected, one permissioned cross-agency view in use, one set of decision briefs in production.
 The deployment shape, the data-protection posture, and the governance model are settled before the rest of the government joins.

 The whole government, phased.

-For governments ready to commit to the operating picture from day one — a phased programme across every ministry, sequenced so the high-volume sources land first and the long-tail ministries join the canonical graph as their data is ready.
+For governments ready to commit to the operating picture from day one — a phased programme across every ministry, sequenced so the high-volume sources land first and additional ministries join the permissioned federation as their data is ready.
 Governance, audit and procurement framed at the centre, with ministerial leads inside each agency.

 Questions a Permanent Secretary asks first.